michee/telespark/README.md

 * The application would be added

-####configuration
+A new Jenkins pipeline is setup for the application, with four main steps.
+* build/compile.
+* unit-test
+* archive
+* deploy

+Where **passing all unit-test are a prerequisit for an application to be deployed** (and archived).

+The application build is saved into an archive and tagged with a git commit id (build-nr)

+deploying.
+Deployment might be done with a custom command line tool, which simplifies the deployment for developers.
+It might take 3 parameters.
+The service/ETL-job name, build-nr, and environment.
+In the background the deployment tool takes the specified application, build from the archive and registers it to run in service resource handler Aurora/Mesos/Kubernetes
+For services the application would start immediately, A "deployment" for ETL/spark/batch jobs is to register/schedule the job in the scheduling framework/Scheduler.

+### scheduling
+For scheduling I would use a scheduler that supports running jobs in succession.\
+Where you create chains of jobs in a hierarchy, a DAG graph.
+As soon as a parent job finishes successfully it trigger its children jobs to run.
+* the application would be scheduled to run directly after ALL jobs creating the input has finished successfully.

+If the scheduler does not support triggering jobs in succession, One could just configure the job to run at a certain time every day.
+In this case the day after the parent jobs has finished.

+Footnote: A more unusual approach could be to treat the application as a function, Where the input set is projected to a result set, by the function.
+When the input set grows, the result set grows.
+If the input is unchanged, the result set is unchanged.
+The result set would be saved in a idempotent way
+(eg into a DB, saving an already existing result row would just update the same row with the same data) By

+### configuration
 The different types of configuration parameters into the application.
 * Infrastructural - eg. URL to archive, Url to spark master - should be provided by the host thats running the application (An AWS node or a Docker container).
 * Application logic specific - eg. directory on archive.
 Application logic specific parameters.
-* Spark configurations - configurations to tweak spark performance.
+* Spark configurations/JVM options - configurations to tweak spark performance.

-The general goal is avoiding a rebuild of the application when configu
+The general goal is to separate parameters that changes frequently from tha application.

-####scheduling
-For scheduling I would use a scheduler that supports running jobs in succession.\
-Where you create chains of jobs in a hierarchy, DAG graph.
-As soon as a parent job finishes successfully it trigger its children jobs to run.
-* the application would be scheduled to run directly after ALL jobs creating the input has finished successfully

-####refactoring
+(So that one does not have to rebuild the application when tweaking performance or if the input archive changes path) But its still important to save the configuration in a version control system (git).
+I would have one repo for all services/application configurations.

+### refactoring
 Every application containing some logic should have Unit-tests.
 * Unit-tests describe the logics intention and are in a way a "specification".
 * Unit-tests is a proof the logic is doing its intended job.
 * **Unit-tests enables refactoring without breaking the logic**.

-The application could break if the format of the input-data is changed. after refactoring in a parent job.\
+The application could also break if the format of the input-data is changed. after refactoring in a parent job.\
 I would create a schema For the input (site and cell) data, that is shared between the this job and the parent.\
-Shared between producer and consumer, a contract between producer and consumer.
+Shared between producer and consumer, a contract.

-####error handling
+### error handling - monitoring
+Even though I have turned off logging in this Task, I am a big fan of logging!
-Extensive logging should be used in the application,
+Extensive logging should be used in the application, and sent to a logg aggregator/monitoring tool eg. datadog.
+To enable the possibility of performance tuning, and backtracking bugs.
+The application (and all other jobs and services) should be

-####the data
+### the data
 The data is in CSV format,
-there are file formats than eg:
+there are file formats that are much more storage efficient and offers a more strict schema\
-* Avro, Parquett, Thrift
+eg. Avro, Parquett, Thrift\

-Shared Schema beteen this and parent job eg. avro-scheema. contract between producer and consumer.
+For every data-type created in the data pipeline there should be an accompanied schema.
+Globally shared so its available for consumers of the data to use.

+I prefer a strict approach on handling the data with defined schemas and taking advantage of scalas typesystem, But in some cases a no-schema approach is better (eg in cases of collecting metadata)

-#### Left over thoughts
+### Left over thoughts
    Notes:
    * I would use TYPED datasets for the assignment instead,
    * Schemas for site and cell data should be shared between this job and the job that writes the files.
+   * Shared Schema beteen this and parent job eg. avro-scheema. contract between producer and consumer.
 \
 \
 \
-##Task Journey
+## Task Journey

 I would use TYPED DataSets or TYPED RDD's for the assignment instead of loosely typed DataFrames.
 Loosely typed DataFrames can blow up at runtime,\